Russian attack on Ukraine

 Energy sources and energy imports from Russia

-The share of gas as an energy source in Finland is five per cent, which is small compared to many other European countries.
-Gas is mainly used in industry and in district heat production, not in building-specific heating as in continental Europe.
+The share of gas as an energy source in Finland is below five per cent, which is small compared to many other European countries.
+Gas is mainly used in industry and district heat production, not in building-specific heating as in continental Europe.
 The import of Russian pipeline gas to Finland ended on 21 May 2022.

 Security of energy supply